zjs1024/huzijs-framework/README.md

-# Design a Single-Page application with huzi template
+# Design a Single-Page application with MVC design pattern and huzi template
 <pre>
 *************************************************************************************
  Target: develop a web application using MVC design pattern and huzi template